mdn/content/files/en-us/web/api/fence/getnestedconfigs/index.md

 ### Return value

-`getNestedConfigs()` has three different possible return values:
+`getNestedConfigs()` has two possible return values:

-- An array of {{domxref("FencedFrameConfig")}} objects, if there are nested `<fencedframe>` elements embedded inside the current `<fencedframe>`, and their configs were created using an API that supports nested configs (for example the [Protected Audience](https://developer.chrome.com/docs/privacy-sandbox/protected-audience/) API).
+- An array of 20 {{domxref("FencedFrameConfig")}} objects, if the current `<fencedframe>`'s config was created using an API that supports nested configs (for example [Protected Audience](https://developer.chrome.com/docs/privacy-sandbox/protected-audience/)).
+Of these 20 configs, the first N configs are those registered through the API and the rest are padding configs that will navigate to `about:blank`, so that the number of configs is hidden and cannot leak any information.
-- `null` if there are no nested `<fencedframe>` elements embedded inside the current `<fencedframe>`.
-- An empty array, if there are nested `<fencedframe>` elements embedded inside the current `<fencedframe>`, but the configs were created using an API that does not support nested configs (for example {{domxref("WindowSharedStorage.selectURL", "Window.sharedStorage.selectURL()")}}).
+- `null` if the current `<fencedframe>`'s config was created using an API that does not support nested configs (for example [Shared Storage](/docs/Web/API/Shared_Storage_API)).

-> **Note:** For APIs that do support nested configs, a constant number of nested configs (for example 20 in Chrome) may be returned for privacy reasons, where the first n configs are those used by the API, and the rest are padding configs that will navigate to `about:blank`.

 ## Examples